SummaryRead the full fact sheet

 The different structures involved in hearing include:

-- Outer ear – the part you can see.
-Sounds are funnelled into the middle ear.
+- outer ear – the part you can see.
+Sounds are funnelled into the middle ear by the outer ear

-- Brain – the impulse is sent by the cochlear nerve along the eighth cranial nerve and finally to the auditory pathways in the brain stem.
+- brain – the impulse is sent by the cochlear nerve along the eighth cranial nerve to the auditory pathways in the brain stem.
 The brain stem is located at the base of the skull, and is considered the ‘bridge’ between the brain and the spinal cord.
 The electrical impulses are interpreted by the brain and the sound is ‘heard’.

-In auditory neuropathy, some of the structures within the ear may be working perfectly, but the information from the ear may be distorted on its way to the brain.
-The cause of auditory neuropathy isn’t known, but researchers suspect that a number of factors may be responsible, including:
+When someone has auditory neuropathy, some of the structures within the ear may be working perfectly, but the information from the ear may be distorted on its way to the brain.
+The cause of auditory neuropathy isn’t known, but researchers suspect that a number of factors may be responsible, including damage to:

-- Damage to the connections between the hair cells and the cochlear nerve
+- the connections between the hair cells and the cochlear nerve

-- Damage to the eighth cranial nerve (the combination of the cochlear and vestibular nerves)
+- the eighth cranial nerve (the combination of the cochlear and vestibular nerves)

-People of any age and either gender can be affected, but known risk factors for children include:
+Anyone can be affected, but known risk factors for auditory neuropathy in children include:

-- Particular drugs – certain drugs that are used to treat obstetric complications are thought to affect the inner hair cells in susceptible babies.
+- particular medications – certain medications that are used to treat obstetric complications are thought to affect the inner ear hair cells in susceptible babies

 Auditory neuropathy is diagnosed using a number of tests including:

 There is no cure for auditory neuropathy.
-The variable nature of this hearing disorder means that some treatments work in some cases and not others, which may explain why the medical field is currently divided on best treatment practice.
-Unfortunately, there are no tests to predict whether a particular treatment will work or not – the patient may have to experiment to find out.
-Options include:
+The variable nature of this hearing disorder means that some treatments work in some cases and not others.
+Unfortunately, there are no tests to predict whether a particular treatment will work or not – the patient and their hearing specialist may have to experiment to find out.

 Exposure to spoken language is important in case the child’s hearing improves.
 For adults who already have spoken language skills, learning to use supplemental cues such as lip reading may help.